 So, when should you change your mattress?
 How can you tell if it’s time to say goodbye?
 Aside from the age of your mattress, being more than 7 years of age, these are some of the signs you should look out for:

-If you’re not sleeping well, this can affect your overall health4.
+If you’re not sleeping well, this can affect your overall health.
 Short-term sleep deprivation can impair judgment, mood, and cognitive performance.

 On the other hand, chronic sleep deprivation can lead to obesity, diabetes, cardiovascular disease, and even premature death.

-A sagging mattress can cause back pain because the spine is not aligned when sleeping.
+A sagging mattress can cause back pain, making your spine misaligned when sleeping.
 You might think you can fix this, but how do you fix a sunken mattress?
 Well, you can try adding pads to the centre of the mattress, but this won’t be as comfortable as a new mattress.

 If you only sleep on a particular area of the bed, it might create lumps on other parts of the bed because of uneven use.
 Your mattress might have developed lumps because of irregular rotation or flipping.